-A couple years ago I started a Mom’s Wine Group and this lead to an annual Cookie Exchange.
-It’s turned out to be a great evening hanging with the ladies each holiday season, talking smack, kids, partners or husbands, enjoying wine, bites and at the end of the evening getting to go home with dozens of cookies and/or holiday baking.
+It’s turned out to be an annul event we all look forward to every year full of smack talk, kid talk, wine, bites, healthy, life and at the end of the evening returning home with dozens of cookies and/or holiday baking.
 Love this time with friends and the gift of cookies that keeps on giving.
-Until they are all gone.
+Until they are all gone that is.

 This year I am making cookies for both our Annual Group Cookie Exchange, and, since I am always up for a challenge, The Great Food Blogger Cookie Swap 2013.
 This Cookie Swap is Worldwide and you have to be a Food Blogger to participate.
 For a small submission fee (goes to Cookies for Kids’ Cancer), you get matched up with other Food Bloggers in your Country.
 Since my country “Canada” is rather large, I was paired with Food Bloggers who live in Eastern Canada.
 I am in the West.

 For the cookie swap I needed a cookie that could stand up to traveling across Canada and arrive in one piece.
 Since moving to Calgary, I had been slightly challenged with getting a gingerbread cookie right, so I decided I was going to conquer gingerbread and declared let Battle Gingerbread begin.